 July 1, 2007 — It was only a matter of time before a Muppet would make its presence felt on O.T.I.S.
-And not necessarily because O.T.I.S. is overly Muppet-friendly (honestly, can anything be that?).
-The actual reason is that, in general, I try to fit Muppets regularly into my personal life.
+I try to fit Muppets regularly into my personal life.
 Discussions about God, meetings with my tax guy, first dates, funerals.
 Don’t give me too much credit, though.
 It’s not too hard.
 Muppets are always relevant.

 The Dark Crystal is a 1982 fantasy film populated completely by Jim Henson Muppet creations.
 And not the darling furry type that sit on brick walls and teach kids the beauty of sharing.
 I’m talking horrible creatures that hunker in the closets of those same kids and that would, without hesitation, shove their claws up the nether-orifices of the terrified tots for their own puppet show.

 Plot synopses are overrated, so I’ll skip that, but the Skeksis are the villains of the Dark Crystal world.
 Overall, although the film certainly has its flaws, where it completely succeeds, besides in the creature creation in which Jim Henson’s Creature Shop almost always succeeds, is in its inescapable and palpable eeriness.
 The film exudes a perturbing alienness that grabs you by the hackles and forces you into its world head-first.
 It’s an uncomfortable enough movie to watch at times because of its sheer strangeness that you almost have to watch it alone to avoid that queasy I-have-to-share-this-uncomfortable-memory-with-another-human-being-the-rest-of-my-life revelation.